-In addition, the City has compared the list of facilities that have applied to ADEQ for coverage under the MSGP to the industrial facility list.
+A listing of the SARA Section 313 facilities, TSDFs, and landfills can be generated from the City's database.
+In addition, the City has compared the list of facilities that have applied to ADEQ for coverage under the MSGP to their industrial facility list.
 Where doing so will enhance the program, the City has added those MSGP facilities to the industrial list.